Brettzim/real_estate_analysis/README.md

 ![correlation](./picture/correlation_init.png)

 The first simple model was creatied by selecting all features with a correlation score > 0.5.
 This model performed poorly with only a R squared value of 0.510 which describes how well the the model fits the data.
 Different factors and were tested and many models were analyzied and we finalized on a model with an R squared value of 0.75.
 How the model fit isn't the end of the analysis.
 A model not only has to take the fit into consideration but the possible variations as well.
+Our final model ended up with a root mean square error (RMSE) of approximately $110,000.
+This means that our predicted data at any point can be off by $110,000 which is pretty substantial given that the average home price in King County was $540,296.
+This data can be refined further with more analysis and more data.
+Thorough analysis can remove more outliers to provide a better model.